clem-alleynejr/snowboarding-skills/README.md

 # 👞 Next Steps

 - Allow any mastered skill (proficiency level 10) in a user skill list to stand out stylistically (i.e shiny, bold, ect.)
-- Make the toggle buttons feel react more smoothly
-- Add filter feature onto the skills and comments tables
+- Add filter/search features onto the skills and comments tables
-- Expand the scope of the app to track more things involved with snowboarding (Snowboard/Equipment Tracker, Resort tracker, etc.)
+- Consume and implement an API for ski resort temperatures and conditions
+- Adjust Signin redirection for better user experience
+- add "Add skill to my list" button for each of the sample snowboarding skills

 [Trello Board](https://trello.com/b/6sle4SVB/snowboard-skills)